Thickets 101: Collections of Small Trees and Shrubs that Provide Privacy, Erosion Control, and Wildlife Habitats

 Enhancing Shaded Areas with Thickets

 Many wooded areas in the sub/urban landscape have suffered from over-management and deer predation, leading to a lack of understory vegetation.
-Thickets of shade-loving shrubs can be a perfect solution for filling these gaps.
-One of my favorite shade plants is the native pawpaw!
-Its fruit tastes like mango mixed with marshmallows and orange creamsicles.
+Thickets of shade-loving shrubs can fill these gaps beautifully.
+The native pawpaw is a favorite — its fruit tastes like a cross between mango, marshmallow, and orange creamsicle.

-When planting in wooded areas, care should be taken to avoid damaging the roots of existing mature trees.
-Thankfully, planting saplings requires minimal digging, so this can usually be done without issue.
-In many areas of the United States, new installations may require some form of deer protection.
-However, you can remove and reuse the fence once the thicket is established and of a certain height.
+When planting in wooded areas, take care to avoid damaging the roots of existing mature trees.
+Thankfully, planting saplings requires minimal digging, so this is usually straightforward.
+In many parts of the country, new installations also need some form of deer protection, but you can remove and reuse the fence once the thicket is established.

 Thickets as Part of Reforestation Efforts

-Reforestation is taking many exciting new directions, from drones dropping seeds to human labor planting thousands of saplings daily.
+Reforestation is taking exciting new directions, from drones dropping seeds to crews planting thousands of saplings a day.
 Thickets play a role here, too.
-By planting islands of native thickets and Pocket Forests, we can encourage natural spreading over time, a method known as "applied nucleation."
+By planting islands of native thickets and Pocket Forests, we can encourage natural spreading over time — a method known as "applied nucleation."
 This approach often requires fewer resources than traditional reforestation and works just as effectively.

 Replacing Invasives with Thickets

-It is essential to remove and eradicate invasive trees, shrubs, and vines for all the reasons we know.
-But we cannot leave that space vacant.
-Something will grow—presumably more invasive plants.
-We can use the planting methodology discussed in the Pocket Forests chapter of Basil’s book, From Wasteland to Wonder, to load that space with native saplings of our choosing.
-By densely filling this space with these plants, we reduce the likelihood that the invasive plants will return.
+Removing invasive trees, shrubs, and vines is essential — but you can't leave that space vacant, or something will grow back, presumably more invasives.
+Using the planting methodology discussed in the Pocket Forests chapter of Basil's book, From Wasteland to Wonder, you can load the space with native saplings of your choosing.
+Densely filling the area reduces the likelihood that invasives will return.

 Blending Thickets with Other Native Systems

 Thickets integrate beautifully with other ecological restoration methods.
-For example, they can work as privacy screens along the sides of properties, while Pocket Forests can thrive in backyards, and native meadows can flourish in the front.
+They can work as privacy screens along the sides of a property, while Pocket Forests thrive in backyards and native meadows flourish in the front.
 These systems complement one another, creating a rich tapestry of native biodiversity.
-Once established, thickets and Pocket Forests require minimal maintenance—just occasional monitoring to ensure that one system doesn't infringe on another and that invasive species don't gain a foothold.
+Once established, thickets and Pocket Forests require minimal maintenance — just occasional monitoring to ensure one system doesn't infringe on another and that invasive species don't gain a foothold.

 High density forest with wildflowers and native trees

-Thickets are not only a powerful tool for restoring native ecosystems, but they're also a functional and beautiful addition to properties.
-By planting densely packed native shrubs and small trees, we can improve biodiversity, control erosion, and create natural privacy screens.
-Whether filling in underused spaces, restoring wooded areas, or replacing invasive plants, thickets are an eco-friendly solution that benefits both the environment and the community.
+Thickets aren't only a powerful tool for restoring native ecosystems — they're a functional and beautiful addition to any property.
+By planting densely packed native shrubs and small trees, you can improve biodiversity, control erosion, and create natural privacy screens.
+Whether you're filling in underused spaces, restoring wooded areas, or replacing invasive plants, thickets are an eco-friendly solution that benefits both the environment and the community.

 Frequently Asked Questions